Have you ever considered El Salvador travel?

 Be sure not to miss the 17th century San Juan Bautista Church with its red roof.

 This is the first town you are likely to stop at in La Ruta de Las Flores.
 When I was there the town was celebrating a feast for one of the virgins and the entire town was filled with music, dancing, processions and food.

 Nahuizalco deserves a stop along the Ruta de las Flores because of its colonial look and feel and because it preserves some of the most authentic indigenous heritage in El Salvador.
-You can visit the Náhuat Pipil Community Museum of Nahuizalco to find out more.
+You can also visit the Náhuat Pipil Community Museum in Nahuizalco to find out more about the local culture.

 In Juayua you can find a fantastic weekend food market where all the Salvadoran dishes are represented.
 The market is located right in front of the main church, Iglesia Santa Lucia, known for its black Christ statue, Cristo Negro.
 You can just go into the church to take a look.